 Our children may face situations on-the-go that cause them great anxiety.
 It may be a trip to the doctor, the first day of school, a challenging test, traveling on an airplane, or going to an unfamiliar place like a friend’s party or relative’s house.
 How can we help our kids get through these stressful times so they can learn to calm themselves down?

-One helpful technique in addressing anxiety is distraction.
+One helpful technique in addressing anxiety is distraction using fun stress relief games.
 If we can interrupt the ruminations and overwhelming fear, then our children can get back to a calmer, more balanced state of mind.
 We can teach our kids how to do this by using mindfulness to be fully present in the moment.
 Mindfulness allows our children to better understand their mind-body connection, and to stop being so reactive to thoughts, emotions, and physical sensations no matter what is happening in their environment.

 A commonly used mindfulness tactic is to have tools that trigger all of our 5 senses.
 To make it easy for you to arm your kids with tools to calm down when they get panicky, consider putting together a “5 Senses” Stress Busting Kit based on these ideas: